k-v09/VYL/README.md

 # VYL
-Eventually, this will be something cool.
+Eventually this will be something cool.
+If you came from the website, sorry to disappoint ;p